racket/racket/racket/src/rktio/README.txt

 See "rktio.h" for the API.

-If you add new things to "rktio.h", then run `make rktio-rktl` in any rktio build directory to generate "rktio.rktl", "rktio.inc", and "rktio.def".
+If you add new things to "rktio.h", then run `make -f Mf-rktio` to generate "rktio.rktl", "rktio.inc", and "rktio.def".
+(That requires a `racket` executable in your `PATH`.)
 Those derived files supply glue for Racket CS and Racket BC to use rktio functionality.